 “Uncertainty around Brexit, the economy and the government’s policy towards housing and the private rented sector continue to cast a shadow over property investment.
 Brexit uncertainty has already caused a slowdown in house prices and rental demand.
 Investors could either see this as a time to hold and wait and see or try to snap up a bargain.”

 “Landlords need to join a trade body to stay abreast of all the changes, that’s probably why NLA membership rose by 16% last year.
-60% of landlords fail to provide tenants with the government’s How To Rent booklet, denying themselves the right to serve a section 21 no fault eviction notice.
+60% of landlords fail to provide tenants with the government’s How To Rent booklet, denying themselves the right to serve a section 21 no-fault eviction notice.
 This is one indicator of a lack of understanding and compliance across the landlord community, with investors laying themselves open to expensive sanctions.”

-“The new definition of HMOs is on the horizon, licensing is on the increase, Right to Rent is being rolled out to Scotland and Wales and we may well see compulsory 3 year tenancies in the future.
+“The new definition of HMOs is on the horizon, licensing is on the increase, Right to Rent is being rolled out to Scotland and Wales and we may well see compulsory 3-year tenancies in the future.
 Make sure you have risk assessed your portfolio and plan ahead for these changes.”

 “Many letting agents will have to reduce costs, but they may well be doing already as the market slows.
 A broader issue is the quality of service provided by agents.
-The minority of excellent agents are overshadowed by a sizable number that offer a poor or mediocre service and we need to see regulation of this sector.”
+The minority of excellent agents are overshadowed by a sizable number that offers poor or mediocre service and we need to see regulation of this sector.”

 Co-Founder, Property Tribes